 - Mines logo in print or digital medium, request approval from Christina Vessa with Communications and Marketing

 - Blaster, the M and the Orediggers script logo, request approval by Tim Flynn with Athletics

 Everything that is produced at Mines must include the logo.
-Administrative and academic departments should use the logo that includes the contemporary triangle plus wordmark, with or without the tagline.
-The horizontal, full-color version with the tagline is the preferred format; other versions can be used when there are space constraints.
+Administrative and academic departments should use the logo that includes the contemporary triangle plus wordmark, without the tagline.
+The horizontal, 1-color version without the tagline is the preferred format; other versions can be used when there are space constraints.

 - Use only one version of the logo per piece (with the exception of address blocks on pieces that are mailed).